iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

 Example Usage
 -------------

-1. Load a GGD that contains a poloidal flux (Psi) grid.
+1. Load a GGD or 2D Profile that contains a poloidal flux (Psi) grid.
 Ensure that the Psi is selected in the attribute window.
 In the example figure below, an MHD IDS is used.

 .. figure:: images/jorek_psi.png